How I wound up in a tent in the high desert of SW New Mexico plotting to take down the two-party system.

 Finding My Flow

-After a couple of weeks I recovered from my launch video woes, and buoyed by a series of whiteboard brainstorming sessions of which I have a never-ending appetite for, I was once again convinced that One Nation was onto something magnificent.
-I was drinking the kool aid (or rather, the mushroom latte) and wanted to continue to participate in what had potential to be the greatest story ever told.
+After a couple of weeks I recovered from my launch video woes, and buoyed by a series of whiteboard brainstorming sessions of which I have a never-ending appetite for, I was once again convinced that One Nation was onto something magnificent, and wanted to continue to participate in what had potential to be the greatest story ever told.

 After briefly dabbling in membership enrollment calls, a project emerged that was way more my speed as an initiator: designing and promoting a new type of leadership training program, which of course I had been dreaming about creating only several months before.
 The All-Win Leadership Academy emerged as the spontaneous brainchild of Christopher and Benjamin, as a way to simultaneously crystalize the core leadership principles that we were advocating elected officials adopt, while offering value to our membership base and generating revenue for the larger operation.
 In order to shift from a win-lose paradigm to an all-win paradigm, we needed a new generation of all-win leaders to move into office and embody a mode of stewardship that seeks the holistic thriving of all people and all nature.
 To cultivate the capacities to listen, integrate multiple perspectives, run experiments and learn over time how to create new possibilities that work for all.